r4ds/bookclub-dsieur/README.md

 - 2021-02-10: Chapters 1-2: Introduction and How to Use this Book: *Isabella Velásquez and Ryan Woodbury*
 - 2021-02-17: Chapter 03.
 What does Data Science in Education Look Like?: *Rob Lucas*
 - **2021-02-24: Chapter 04.
 Special Considerations: *Ryan Woodbury***
 - 2021-03-03: Chapter 05.
-Getting Started with R and RStudio: Presenter(s)
+Getting Started with R and RStudio: Mark LaVenia (can do 6 too, if 5 & 6 get collapsed)
 - 2021-03-10: Chapter 06.
 Foundational Skills: Presenter(s)
 - 2021-03-17: Chapter 07.
 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data: Presenter(s)
 - 2021-03-24: Chapter 08.
 Walkthrough 2: Approaching Gradebook Data From a Data Science Perspective: Presenter(s)